 "I was imagining my future as going into a big hole where no one could help me.
 A girl without education is nothing in the world.
 Education is everything."

-Catherine is extremely proud to be the second best student at her school.
+Catherine is extremely proud to be one of the best students in the whole school.
 As Head Girl, she is paying forward the support she has received by looking after the welfare of girls, and advising those with personal problems.
 “Sometimes it is boy issues.
 They don’t know what to do, they come to me.
 Also I bridge the gap between the girls, the student government, and the school administration.
 I make sure that what matters to students is presented well to the school administration.”

 “I promised myself one day I could stand for the right of the girl, I could stand as a doctor, I could stand as a person in front of the majority and express the feelings of girls - I could act as a role model for other girls.”